AVSaiKumar/OfflineXcode/README.md

  - **Replay attack status shown for user 2 debug console they are a.index mismatch b.Signature verification failed**
   - <img src="status-user-2-false.png" alt="Alt Text"/>

+Similarly, User 2 also can send the currency to User 1 or others or to his online wallet when he connect back to online.

 **For further assistance or inquiries, please refer to the project's GitHub repository or contact the developer.**